mminee/Lotto2024Q3/README.md

         and so on

-    There is also a xls file for testing purpose in it.
+    There is also a xls file for testing purpose included.